 for $\rho\in\fS_k$ and $(a_1,\dots,a_k)\in\ZZ^{\oplus k}$, and $\rho$ can be regarded as a map $\rho:\ZZ^{\oplus k}\to~\ZZ^{\oplus k}$.

-\begin{prop0} Let $\WCC_i$ $(i=1,2)$ be two plane curves
+\begin{prop} Let $\WCC_i$ $(i=1,2)$ be two plane curves

 where $D_1$ and $D_2$ are smooth curves of degree $d_0$, and $\mcC_{ij}$ are plane curves of $\deg\mcC_{1j}=\deg\mcC_{2j}=d_j$.
 Put $[\WCC_i]:=(D_i;\mcC_{i1},\dots,\mcC_{ik})$.
 Assume $n_{[\WCC_1]}=n_{[\WCC_2]}$.
 Let $\rho$ be an admissible permutation with respect to $\bm{d}$.
 If $\ker \tau_{[\WCC_1]}\ne\ker\tau_{[\WCC_2]}\circ\rho$, then there exists no homeomorphism $h:\PP^2\to\PP^2$ such that $h(D_1)=D_2$ and $h(\mcC_{1j})=\mcC_{2\rho(j)}$.
-In particular, if $G[\WCC_1]$ and $G[\WCC_2]$ are not isomorphic, then there exist no homeomorphism $h:\PP^2\to\PP^2$ and no permutation $\rho$ of $k$ letters such that $h(D_1)=D_2$ and $h(\mcC_{1j})=\mcC_{2\rho(j)}$. \end{prop0}
+In particular, if $G[\WCC_1]$ and $G[\WCC_2]$ are not isomorphic, then there exist no homeomorphism $h:\PP^2\to\PP^2$ and no permutation $\rho$ of $k$ letters such that $h(D_1)=D_2$ and $h(\mcC_{1j})=\mcC_{2\rho(j)}$. \end{prop}

 In the case when $D$ has a special point such as a maximal flex, Proposition~\ref{prop:n-torsion} can be formulated in a different way which will be discussed in~\cite{cubic_torsion}.
 Proposition \ref{prop:n-torsion} tells us about the existence/non-existence of certain homeomorphisms.
 However, in order to apply it and to give a criterion to distinguish Zariski tuples, we need to consider the combinatorics of the curves in detail which can be quite subtle.
-See Subsection~\ref{subsect:combinatorics} for definition of notation used in Theorem~\ref{thm:n-torsion} and Corollary~\ref{cor:n-torsion}.
+See Subsection~\ref{subsect:combinatorics} for the definitions and notation used in Theorem~\ref{thm:n-torsion} and Corollary~\ref{cor:n-torsion}.

-\begin{thm0} Let $\WCC_i:=D_i+\mcC_{i1}+\dots+\mcC_{ik}$ ($i = 1, 2$) be two plane curves satisfying the hypotheses of Proposition{\rm~\ref{prop:n-torsion}} and having the same combinatorics.
+\begin{thm} Let $\WCC_i:=D_i+\mcC_{i1}+\dots+\mcC_{ik}$ ($i = 1, 2$) be two plane curves satisfying the hypotheses of Proposition{\rm~\ref{prop:n-torsion}} and having the same combinatorics.
 We assume that any equivalence map $\varphi:\comb(\WCC_1)\to\comb(\WCC_2)$ is admissible to $([\WCC_1],[\WCC_2])$.
-Then if $\ker\tau_{[\WCC_1]}\ne\ker\tau_{[\WCC_2]}\circ\rho$ for any admissible permutation $\rho$ to $([\WCC_1],[\WCC_2])$, then $(\WCC_1,\WCC_2)$ is a Zariski pair. \end{thm0}
+Then if $\ker\tau_{[\WCC_1]}\ne\ker\tau_{[\WCC_2]}\circ\rho$ for any admissible permutation $\rho$ to $([\WCC_1],[\WCC_2])$, then $(\WCC_1,\WCC_2)$ is a Zariski pair. \end{thm}

 In particular, we have the following: